sagemath/trac_to_gh/Issue 554.md

 # Issue 554: the calculus roots command is totally stupid.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/554

 Original creator: was